datacite/omniauth-orcid/README.md

   provider :orcid, ENV['ORCID_CLIENT_ID'], ENV['ORCID_CLIENT_SECRET'], member: true, sandbox: true end
 ```

+`omniauth-orcid` sets the appropriate default scope depending on the `member` falg:

+* non-member: `/authenticate`
+* member: `/read-limited /activities/update /orcid-bio/update`

+You can override the scope via the `scope` query param.

 OmniAuth takes care of the OAuth external-authentication handshake or "dance".
 All that the gem does is grab the identifier and tokens at the end of the dance and stick it into the OmniAuth hash which is subsequently accessible to your app via `request.env['omniauth.auth']` (see [AuthHashSchema](https://github.com/intridea/omniauth/wiki/Auth-Hash-Schema)).
 The hash looks something like this: